KwatMDPhD/Note/TODO_medicine/exam_a_patient.md

 Diaphram auscultate

-- Anterior 2 levels
+- Anterior 2 levels.

-- Lateral 2 levels
+- Lateral 2 levels.

-- Posterior 3 levels
+- Posterior 3 levels.

 Percuss

-- Posterior 3 levels
+- Posterior 3 levels.

 (When percussing, any fluid inside or outside the airway results in dullness.)